History Of Jade

 Most of these gem resources are in difficult to reach, faraway places, but, with a fully funded operation it is possible to turn the 'sleeping giant' into a multi-million dollar a year industry and create employment for hundreds of people.

-During the 1980's we prospected Australia for reserves of ornamental gemstones and took up mining tenements to try to raise funds to establish such an industry.
-Our prospecting commenced in 1979 and carried on through he 1980's during which time we identified more than 50 possible reserves of ornamental gems and mineral specimen material.
+In 1969 we prospected Australia for gemstones and minerals and in September that yewar we discovered the malachite, cerussite and pyromorphite deposit at Rum Jungle.
+During the 1980's we focused on prospecting Australia for reserves of ornamental gemstones and took up mining tenements to try to raise funds to establish such an industry.
+Our prospecting for ornamental gemstones commenced in 1979 and carried on through he 1980's during which time we identified more than 50 possible reserves of ornamental gems and mineral specimen material.

 A special mention is made of a rare precious gem, prehnite, which is found in abundance on the reserves in Northern Territory.
-Details of the value of this gem and possible resources will be added with reference to people and businesses which have offered the material for sale.
+We own possibly the largest reserve of gem grade prehnite in the world.

-Gem quality prehnite is a truly magnificent stone when faceted or carved as there is no other gem in the world which exhibits the beautiful shades of green and gold colours.
-Valuations on faceted stones, not to the standard which we have presented to the world, have been advertised at over $US100.00 per carat and one gem which was shown o the Gemological Institute was valued at $US200.00 per carat.
+Gem quality prehnite is a truly magnificent stone which faceted or carved.
+There is no other gem in the world which exhibits the beautiful shades of green, yellow and orange (gold) colours.
+Valuations on faceted stones, not to the standard which we have presented to the world, have been advertised at over $US100.00 per carat and one faceted gem which was shown to the Gemological Institute (USA) in 1990 was valued at $US200.00 per carat.